 Application Process

-Faculty Fellows for Service-Learning Application Form
+Faculty Fellows for Community-Engaged Teaching Application Form

 Reignite Community-Engaged Teaching Seminar

 The Reignite Community-Engaged Teaching Seminar is an opportunity for established instructors to further develop their teaching practice.
 They will bring to the seminar a specific plan to advance their teaching, and, over the course of a semester, they will work with likeminded faculty to develop a new course or pedagogy.
 Plans might include: designing a new course, working with a new community partner, learning and applying a new methodology (such as Critical Service-Learning or antiracist pedagogy), or some other substantial change to teaching practice.
-See here current list of Reignite Fellows.
+See a list of Reignite Fellows.

 Purpose